Methodology

 - Sources and useful links related to a specific cybercrime are listed on each crime page separately.

-Internet crime report data was aggregated and analyzed according to overall financial losses, losses by victim, victim count, age groups, and the number of cybercrime victims per 1,000,000 internet users.
-Internet crime is a global problem, but around 55% of complaints and financial losses are registered in the USA.
+Internet crime report data was aggregated and analyzed according to overall financial losses, losses by complaint, complaint count, associated age groups, and the number of cybercrime complaints per 100,000 internet users.

-For this study, we specifically selected internet crimes that affected individual people.
-Online crimes that affect only businesses, such as "Business Email Compromise/Email Account Compromise," were not included in the statistics.
-Internet crimes such as “Data breach” were not included either, as it is often a result of criminal hacking or human error.
+For this project, excluding the cybercrime statistics page, we specifically selected internet crimes that affected individual people.
+Online crimes that affect only businesses, such as "Business Email Compromise/Email Account Compromise," were not included.
+Internet crimes such as "Data breach" were not included either, as it is often a result of criminal hacking or human error.

-For this study, we specifically selected internet crimes that affected individual people.
-Online crimes that affect only businesses, such as "Business Email Compromise/Email Account Compromise," were not included in the statistics.
-Internet crimes such as “Data breach” were not included either, as it is often a result of criminal hacking or human error.
+For this project, excluding the cybercrime statistics page, we specifically selected internet crimes that affected individual people.
+Online crimes that affect only businesses, such as "Business Email Compromise/Email Account Compromise," were not included.
+Internet crimes such as "Data breach" were not included either, as it is often a result of criminal hacking or human error.

 With the help of cybersecurity experts, each crime was connected with the data point combinations (from 2 to 4 data points) that can lead to the specific crime.
 Assigned cyberthreat point values were calculated as follows: